nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 3. Save the text file as `docedex.bat` (Windows) or `docedex.sh` (MacOS/Linux)
 4. Change the admin settings of the script to allow it to run as a program:
    i.
-Windows: Right click on the script and select `Properties`.
+Windows: Right-click on the script and select `Properties`.
 Under `General`, check the box that says `Allow this file to run as a program`.
    ii.
 MacOS/Linux: Open the terminal and navigate to the directory where the script is located.
 Type `chmod +x [script name]` and press enter. (`chmod +x` changes permissions of the script to allow it to be executed.)
 5. Double-click on the script to launch Docedex
 6. Docedex should launch

 If you have any further issues, please raise an issue on our [GitHub page](https://github.com/AY2223S2-CS2103T-F12-1/tp/issues).
 We will attend to you as soon as we can.

+### Checking Java version
+**Q**: How can I check my Java version?<br>
+**A**: Open a command prompt and type `java -version`.
+If you do not have Java installed, you can download it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

+For Mac Users you may wish to follow the instructions listed [here](https://nus-cs2103-ay2223s2.github.io/website/admin/programmingLanguages.html)

 ### Loading Data from another computer